vipulnaik/diet-exercise-health/events/2026/2026-01-10-pfizer-covid-vaccine-updated-booster-dose.md

 this point, and the bandage was anyway loosening as a result of my bath.
 This was about 59 hours after the vaccine administration.

+When I checked on Monday 2026-01-19 (nine days after the vaccine), I was not able to feel soreness even on rubbing the area.

 ### Tightness in the back of the neck

 Late at night (past 10 PM) I noticed some tightness in the back of the neck, but it was pretty mild.
-I would not even have noted it down, but for the fact that I had noted it down last time and I want to note it down this time for parity.`
+I would not even have noted it down, but for the fact that I had noted it down last time and I want to note it down this time for parity.

 ### Sleep challenges